miniwinwm/camlib/camlib_windows/readme.txt

 Install msys64 with the OpenCV version 4.30 libraries.

-Compile camlib with g++ using this command line:
+Compile camlib with g++ from mingw64 using this command line:
 	g++ -c -g -IC:\msys64\mingw64\include\opencv4 video/camlib_opencv.cpp

 Compile camlib with cl from VC++ using this command line: (must be run in x64 native tools VS command prompt)